Decision on Premium Rate for Family Leave Benefits and Maximum Employee Contribution for Coverage Beginning January 1, 2021

 - Average covered payroll of the population making payroll contributions to the program.

 - Anticipated shift of claims in New York from disability benefits to Paid Family Leave Benefits due to the higher benefits available;

 - Calculation of aggregate claims costs for newborn, adoptive, and foster care bonding, family care and military leave; and

 - Adjustment for administrative expenses and profit.

-Accordingly, based on commonly accepted actuarial principles, the Superintendent has determined that the premium rate for Family Leave Benefits for coverage beginning January 1, 2020 shall be 0.270% of an employee’s wages each pay period up to and not to exceed an annual maximum employee contribution of $196.72.
-If an employee’s contributions reach the annual maximum employee contribution of $196.72 before the end of the calendar year, the employee shall not be liable for any additional contributions for that year.
+Accordingly, based on commonly accepted actuarial principles, the Superintendent has determined that the premium rate for Family Leave Benefits for coverage beginning January 1, 2021 shall be 0.506%, plus 0.005% for the Risk Adjustment for the COVID-19 claims paid under Chapter 25 of the Laws of 2020, for a total of 0.511% of an employee’s wages each pay period up to and not to exceed an annual maximum employee contribution of $385.34.
+If an employee’s contributions reach the annual maximum employee contribution of $385.34 before the end of the calendar year, the employee shall not be liable for any additional contributions for that year.
 Employers shall collect employee contributions consistent with this Decision.